TheBazingaProject/Bazinga-2021-2022/README.md

               - Trying to incorporate Vuforia and TFOD, haven't tested yet, needs a lot of work

               - Added a claw for the capstone (Teleop)

+Dec 15, 2021  - Camera Testing

+              - Tested the camera for the first time and it works, it detects objects and labels them

+              - To find the values, we took multiple states of data and put it in an excel file to see the limits and the positions of the duck/capstone